JuSellier/utils/styling/typography.md

 # Font weights

 > Note: When using dark/light mode, text will appear thinner in light mode. (maybe think of a way to adjust font weight)

+Example with Montserrat: weight 400 on light background looks around the same boldness as weight 100 on dark background